haaroonafroz/Deep-Learning-Object-Detection/README.md

 # CISOL Dataset - Object Detection Deep Learning Model

 ## Introduction
-This project aims to detect table elements n the CISOL Dataset Images, using the FasterRCNN Model with A ResNet50 Backbone
+This project aims to detect table elements in the CISOL Dataset Images, using the FasterRCNN Model with variable backbones.

 ## Project Structure